Insightwithhari/AFCluster_Analyis/README.md

     * Run `01_global_analysis.R` first.
 This will generate the `MDM2_Analysis_gmm_states.csv` file.
     * Run `02_residue_analysis.R` second.
 This requires the CSV output from the first script.

-## Data Availability
-The raw MD trajectories and reference structure files used in the original study are available from the corresponding author upon request due to file size constraints.